What is a logbook? It's basically a journal in which you keep details about your observations. Here, it's the page where you can submit your images.

 - compose an email to E. Warner

-- in the body of the email, include as much information about the image as possible such as:
+- in the body of the email, include as much information about the file as possible such as:

 - your name, email address

-- date/time(s) of exposures used to make image(s) (be sure to specify UTC or timezone... if you do not know the UTC, please list your local time and your timezone!)
+- date/time(s) of observation/exposures used to make image(s) (be sure to specify UTC or timezone... if you do not know the UTC, you must specify your local time and your timezone!)

 - what equipment such as telescopes, cameras, lenses, filters were used